lanetix/express-deep-link/README.md

 app.use('/login', loginRouter);
 ```

-So yea...I could definitely put the onus on developers to properly partition their middleware via the express `Router`.
-My initial argument for this was that if
+So yea...the onus could definitely be offloaded onto developers to properly partition their middleware via the express `Router`.
+The initial argument for this was that if
 your login endpoint were local to your website, you'd already have to configure your authentication middleware not to run for that endpoint (you can't authenticate
 the route(s) that are responsible for authentication).
 You'd additionally want to exclude `deep-link` from running on any requests to you API since
 you'd never deep link to anything accepting or returning JSON endpoints.
-But then @pythonesque made a point (of which I'd already entertained), that
+But then @pythonesque made a point (of which was already entertained), that
 lots of sites (actually most sites according to him) are not SPAs and still employ server side rendering.
 In that case you have only one place to
 exclude both authentication and `deep-link` (that being login).
-So I concluded that this could go either way. @pythonesque made a point that it can't
+So it concluded that this could go either way. @pythonesque made a point that it can't
 hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them to blindly configure `deep-link`
 to run for all requests.
-I agree and so the infinite redirect guard shall live on and reign victorious.
+The feeling was mutual and so the infinite redirect guard shall live on and reign victorious.

 ##### login.local.authenticated - Object (Optional)